Visiting Hvar Island from Korcula

 Accommodation on the island could be difficult to find in the summer months so I would recommend doing your accommodation booking in advance unless you plan to visit the island out of season.

-Although most visitors to the Island stay in Hvar Town, there are also a lot of accommodation available in neighbouring places – Vrboska, Jelsa, Stari grad…in these places accommodation is much cheaper than in the Town itself.
+Although most visitors to the Island stay in Hvar Town, there is also a lot of accommodation available in neighbouring places – Vrboska, Jelsa, Stari grad…in these places accommodation is much cheaper than in the Town itself.

 Some articles about the island: